smokeme/fawaz.blog/content/blog/bypass-av-with-vba/index.md

 You would just need to add `^` between characters and it would resolve it as a null value and ignore it apparently ?
 Am not particularly sure on the reason but it seems to work!

-So if we tried something like `net users` and `n^e^t use^er^s` both would result the same output but one is obfuscated while the other isn't (Must be ran within a command prompt)
+So if we tried something like `net users` and `n^e^t us^er^s` both would result the same output but one is obfuscated while the other isn't (Must be ran within a command prompt)

 So I adjusted my payload by a little bit and ended with something like this